elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

     20:32:08.972931 IP 192.168.2.2.21 > 192.168.2.3.41472: Flags [R.], seq 0, ack 3783938819, win 0, length 0

 We actually respond to let the client know that nothing is listening on that port.
 If you check above we are allowing everyone to connect to ports 20 and 21.
-Let&#8217;s remove those rules and only allow our internal network to connect to those ports.
+Let's remove those rules and only allow our internal network to connect to those ports.
 To delete those rules, run the following:

     [root@rhel1 ~]# iptables -D INPUT 6
     [root@rhel1 ~]# iptables -D INPUT 5

-Let&#8217;s sure those are gone:
+Let's sure those are gone:

     [root@rhel1 ~]# iptables -L -n -v | grep -E '21|20'
     [root@rhel1 ~]#